dereekb/text-generation-webui-docker/README.md

 This is the recommended deployment method.

 ### Select variant
-Choose the desired variant by setting the build `target` in `docker-compose.yml` to one of the following options:
+Choose the desired variant by specifying the profile to use.
+These are the options:

 | Variant | Description |
 |---|---|